chrfrantz/IG-Parser/README.md

 ## Overview

 IG-Parser is a parser for IG Script, a formal notation for the representation institutional statements (e.g., policy statements) used in the Institutional Grammar 2.0.
 The parser can be used by direct invocation, as well as via a web interface that produces tabular output of parsed statements (currently supporting Google Sheets format).
-In the following, you will find a brief introduction to syntactic principles and essential features of IG Script, followed by deployment instructions are shown at the bottom.
+In the following, you will find a brief introduction to syntactic principles and essential features of IG Script, followed by a set of examples showcasing all features.
+As a final aspect, deployment instructions for IG Parser are provided.

-The conceptual background for the Institutional Grammar 2.0 is provided [here](https://doi.org/10.1111/padm.12719), alongside supplementary operational [coding guidelines](https://arxiv.org/abs/2008.08937).
+The conceptual background of the Institutional Grammar 2.0 is provided [here](https://doi.org/10.1111/padm.12719), augmented with supplementary operational [coding guidelines](https://arxiv.org/abs/2008.08937).

 ## IG Script